cdepage/zerodep/docs/to/boolean.md

 A utility to reliably convert a value to a boolean.
 Consideration for common boolean-like words and abbreviations are included.
 Values that cannot reliably be converted to a boolean will cause a `ZeroDepError` to be thrown.

-This method behaves differently than the native `Boolean()` method:
+This method behaves differently than the native `Boolean()` coercion method:

+**Numbers**

+- native method will convert any non-zero number to `true` (including negative values)
+- this `toBoolean` method will convert positive numbers to `true`, zero and negative values to `false`
+- this `toBoolean` method will throw an exception for `NaN` values

+**BigInts**

+- native method will convert all BigInts to `true` (even On)
+- this `toBoolean` method will convert positive BigInt values to `true`, zero and negative values to `false`

+**Strings**

 - native method will convert any non-empty string to `true`
-- native method will convert objects, Symbols and non-zero BigInts to `true`
+- this `toBoolean` method will convert specific truthy/falsy strings and abbreviations to the appropriate boolean values, otherwise strings with length are `true`
+- this `toBoolean` method will convert numbers or BigInts represented as strings as per the logic for Numbers and BigInts (above)

+**Arrays**

-- native method will convert any non-zero number to true (including negative values)
+- native method will convert arrays to `true`
+- this `toBoolean` method will convert empty arrays to `false` and arrays with one or more items to `true`

+**POJOs**

-- native method will convert `NaN` to false
+- native method will convert any POJOs to `true`
-- this `toBoolean` method will convert specific truthy/falsy strings and abbreviations to the appropriate boolean value
+- this `toBoolean` method will convert empty POJOs to `false` and POJOs with any values `true`

+**Dates**

+- native method will convert any Date to `true`
-- this `toBoolean` method will convert 0 or 1 integers and BigInts to boolean equivalents, and throw an error for all other values
+- this `toBoolean` method will throw an exception for a Date as it cannot be reliably converted to a boolean

+**Sets and Maps**

+- native method will convert any Set or Map to `true`
-- this `toBoolean` method will convert empty POJOs, arrays, Sets and Maps to `false`, those with one or more values to `true`
+- this `toBoolean` method will convert empty Sets and Maps to `false` and Sets and Maps with any values `true`

+**Others**

+- native method will convert anything with a type of "object" to `true` - this includes Symbols, Promises, Classes, WeakMaps, WeakSets, Functions, Regular Expressions, TypedArrays and Generators
-- this `toBoolean` method will throw an error for all other `object` types
+- this `toBoolean` method will throw an exception for any other type as they cannot be reliably converted to a boolean

 ## Signature